 - Double check the final cost before payment.

 - Only pay via a secure web page—one that has a valid digital certificate.

 - Consider using the insurance offered by the auction facility or another suitable provider.

 - Use a secure payment method such as PayPal, BPay, or your credit card.
 Avoid money transfers and direct bank deposits.

 - Never send your bank or credit card details via email.

 - Always print and keep a copy of the transaction.

-A secure web page should include a https:// at the beginning of the address bar and a locked padlock in the browser.
+A secure web page should include 'https://' at the beginning of the address bar and a picture of a locked padlock in the browser.

 Business owners should be wary of fraudulent purchases; you could lose a lot of money or your reputation.

 Watch for suspicious online orders.
 Warning signs include: